-46 Mr. C. J. Maynard, 'The American Naturalist,' Dec.
-1869, p.
-555. 46 See my 'Journal of Researches during the Voyage of the "Beastrongly-pronounced tints; thus the black zigzag band on the back of the male English viper is more distinctly defined than in the female.
+strongly-pronounced tints; thus the black zigzag band on the back of the male English viper is more distinctly defined than in the female.
 The difference is much plainer in the Rattlesnakes of North America, the male of which, as the keeper in the Zoological Gardens showed me, can instantly be distinguished from the female by having more lurid yellow about its whole body.
-In South Africa the Bucephalus capensis presents an analogous difference, for the female "is never so fully variegated with yellow on the sides, as the male." " The male of the Indian Dipsas cynodon, on the other hand, is blackish-brown, with the belly partly black, while the female is reddish or yellowisholive with the belly either uniform vellowish or marbled with black.
-In the Tragops dispar of the same country, the male is bright green, and the female bronze-colored.10 No doubt the colors of some snakes serve as a protection, as the green tints of tree-snakes and the various mottled shades of the species which live in sandy places; but it is doubtful whether the colors of many kinds, for instance of the common English snake or viner, serve to conceal them; and this is still more doubtful with the many foreign species which are colored with extreme elegance.
+In South Africa the Bucephalus capensis presents an analogous difference, for the female "is never so fully variegated with yellow on the sides, as the male."
+49 The male of the Indian Dipsas cynodon, on the other hand, is blackish-brown, with the belly partly black, while the female is reddish or yellowisholive with the belly either uniform yellowish or marbled with black.
+In the Tragops dispar of the same country, the male is bright green, and the female bronze-colored.
+50 No doubt the colors of some snakes serve as a protection, as the green tints of tree-snakes and the various mottled shades of the species which live in sandy places; but it is doubtful whether the colors of many kinds, for instance of the common English snake or viper, serve to conceal them; and this is still more doubtful with the many foreign species which are colored with extreme elegance.